 What will my child eat?
 All campers are provided with three meals each day.
 Keep in mind that camps that check-in on Sunday nights will not receive a meal that night.
 Each week we have a different menu based on the age of the campers.
 Here are some examples camp menus:

-Breakfast: cereal, eggs, bacon, sausage, hash browns, biscuits & gravel, juice, etc.
+Breakfast: cereal, eggs, bacon, sausage, hash browns, biscuits & gravy, juice, etc.

 Lunch: pizza, hamburger, tacos, sandwiches, chips, carrot sticks, oranges, rice, pudding, salad bar, water, etc.

 Dinner: Chicken nuggets, spaghetti, lasagna, cheesy bread sticks, mashed potatoes, green beans, rolls, cookies, salad bar, kool-aid, etc.